saadaoui-salah/E-commerce/Back-end/product/outline.md

     Product     : are the product of all vendors the porduct has relation with Category and Vendor (user type)

-    ProductInfo : are all the informations that the costumer can give us about the product
+    ProductInfo : are all the informations that the consumer can give us about the product

 managers: